Statement: Updating fees for Satellite Gateways

-In this consultation we outline proposals to update our fee framework for NGSO Gateway licences and apply relevant elements of these changes to GSO Gateways.
+In this statement we outline our decision to update our fee framework for NGSO Gateway licences and apply relevant elements of these changes to GSO Gateways.

 There has been significant growth in demand for spectrum from the satellite sector in recent years, driven by the emergence of new ‘Non-Geostationary’ (‘NGSO’) satellites orbiting relatively close to Earth, with the ability to deliver high data rates and low latency services.

-We already apply Administered Incentive Pricing (AIP) to licences for Geostationary (GSO) Gateways and are now consulting on applying AIP to NGSO Gateways, in place of the current annual cost-based fee.
+We already apply Administered Incentive Pricing (AIP) to licences for Geostationary (GSO) Gateways and we are now moving to apply AIP to NGSO Gateways, in place of the previous annual cost-based fee.

-We are also consulting on new lower ‘Band Factors’ for spectrum we are considering making available in Q/V and E bands, and on updates to our existing fee formula that better reflect the opportunity cost of spectrum use.
+Our decision includes new lower ‘Band Factors’ for spectrum we are making available in Q/V and E bands, and updates to our existing fee formula to better reflect the opportunity cost of spectrum use.

 Ruth John